Fruits and vegetables are good for weight loss and heart health.

 1. Limit Or Avoid Sugary Drinks

 Sugar from drinks provides empty calories, which raise your daily calorie count without adding nutrients.
 Sugary drinks unlikely to make you full and satiated, thus it’s easy to over consume.
-These excess calories can increase risk of weight gain and obesity.
+These excess calories can increase risk of weight gain.

-Make water as your default drink option!
+Make plain water as your default drink option!
 The best thirst quencher which is sugar- and calorie-free.
 Infuse water with fresh fruits and/or herbs such as lemon, cucumber, apple, or mint/basil leaves if water is too plain for you.
-If you need to drink a sweetened beverage, choose drinks labelled with the Healthier Choice Symbol (HCS) lower in sugar or ask for Kosong.
+If you need to drink a sweetened beverage, choose drinks labelled with the Healthier Choice Symbol (HCS) lower in sugar or Nutri-Grade A or B, or ask for no added sugar tea or coffee.

 2. Switch To Wholegrains